CSE232-MSU/CSE232/syllabus.md

 ### Generative AI

-The use of generative AI (e.g. ChatGPT, GitHub Copilot, Bard) is permitted on take-home homework and lab assignments with attribution.
+The use of generative AI (e.g. ChatGPT, GitHub Copilot, Bard) is permitted on take-home homework assignments with attribution.
 However, we strongly recommend not becoming overly reliant on such tools as they aren't permitted on exams.
-Additionally, the assigned take-home work is given primarily to provide the opprotunity to practice the application of the material taught, and merely asking AI to generate a solution without learning how to solve the problems yourself robs you of that practice.
+Additionally, the assigned take-home work is given primarily to provide the opportunity to practice the application of the material taught, and merely asking AI to generate a solution without learning how to solve the problems yourself robs you of that practice.

 So we recommend against the use of generative AI as a "solve me" button, but if you feel that it allows you to better learn the material, you are welcome to use it.